vinci1it2000/schedula/README.rst

    Prefer an installation-folder without any spaces leading to it.

    ..
 Note::
         When asked by the installation wizard, ensure that *Anaconda* gets to be registered as the default python-environment for the user's account.

 2. Open a *Windows* command-prompt console::

-       start button --> `cmd.exe`
+        "windows start button" --> `cmd.exe`

 3. In the console-window check that you have the correct version of Anaconda-python installed, by typing::